sven3270350/reteto/README.md

                 ...
 ```

-The context resets to just the `env` with each test.
+The context resets to just the `env` and `os` with each test.
 Past request/responses are only available within a test context.

 ### Testing process